-FLUE POLICY 1.19-c: The Town shall coordinate with Broward County's countywide recovery and redevelopment strategy to focus on immediate recovery needs and establish an orderly process for reviewing private and public redevelopment proposals to restore the economic and social viability of the Town in a timely manner.
-As part of this strategy, the Town shall consider whether to develop a plan to shift resources and personnel following a natural disaster to expedite permitting for repair and replacement of structures and other parts of the built environment requiring permits, while ensuring strict compliance with applicable Codes and maintenance of rural character. {BCLUP Policy 2.12.2}
+FLUE POLICY 1.19-c: The Town shall consider whether to develop a plan to shift resources and personnel following a natural disaster to expedite permitting for repair and replacement of structures and other parts of the built environment requiring permits, while ensuring strict compliance with applicable Codes and maintenance of rural character.

-FLUE POLICY 1.19-d: The Town shall consider provisions, including coordination with Broward County and other nearby jurisdictions, to ensure adequate shelter for emergency personnel and their families, and for animals in the event of a hurricane or similar natural disaster.
+FLUE POLICY 1.19-d: The Town shall consider provisions, including coordination with Broward County and other nearby jurisdictions, to ensure adequate shelter for emergency personnel and their families in the event of a hurricane or similar natural disaster.

-FLUE POLICY 1.19-e: The Town shall consider utilizing park and open space to locate temporary housing for residents who have been displaced by a provisions, including coordination with Broward County and other nearby jurisdictions, to ensure adequate shelter for animals in the event of a hurricane or similar man-made or natural disaster. {2.12.6}
+FLUE POLICY 1.19-e: The Town shall consider provisions, including coordination with Broward County and other nearby jurisdictions, to ensure adequate shelter for animals in the event of a hurricane or similar natural disaster.